 401 Bay Street, Suite 1505, P.O.
 Box 5

 Toronto, Ontario M5H 2Y4

 The FCAC will determine whether the financial institution is in compliance with federal consumer protection laws.
-It does not provide redress or compensation and cannot get involved in individual disputes.
+It will not provide redress or compensation and does not have involvement in individual disputes.

 In Canada, PNC Bank Canada Branch, the Canadian branch of PNC Bank, provides bank deposit, treasury management, lending (including asset-based lending) and leasing products and services.
 Deposits with PNC Bank Canada Branch are not insured by The Canada Deposit Insurance Corporation or by the United States Federal Deposit Insurance Corporation